IFSight/tabrasa8/docroot/modules/contrib/simple_sitemap/README.md

 (https://www.drupal.org/docs/8/api/plugin-api/plugin-api-overview) to learn how to implement plugins.

+Overwriting the default EntityUrlGenerator for a single entity type is possible through the flag "overrides_entity_type" = "[entity_type_to_be_overwritten]" in the settings array of the new generator plugin's annotation.
+See how the EntityUrlGenerator is overwritten by the EntityMenuLinkContentUrlGenerator to facilitate a different logic for menu links.

 There are API methods for altering stored inclusion settings, status queries and programmatic sitemap generation.
 These include: